tikrneva/Talent2017-Group6/Part3-NushellX/README.md

 The o25t1b.lsf file is the important output file.

 ### Task 12: Calculate the gamma decay of 22O for levels up to 6 MeV and compare to experiment.
 Calculate the B(E2) for Coulex to the 2(+,1) state in 22O and compare with experiment.
-Added the files.
-Will write more later.
+The gamma decays of 22O are shown in o_220b.deo in the Task 12 subfolder.
+The B(E2) is calculated to be 0.3968E+01 e^2 fm^2.

 ### Task 13: Calculate the magnetic moment for the 1/2(+,1) ground state of 23O and compare to the single-particle (Schmidt) value.
 Added the .ans files and the .deo file with the ground-state magnetic moment of 23O.
 The calculated value is -1.052 \mu_{N}.
-The single-particle Schmidt value for a single neutron in any s-orbit is -1.913 \mu_{N}.
+The single-particle Schmidt value for a single neutron in an s-orbit is -1.913 \mu_{N}.
+Effective g-factors are often used to account for contributions of the core to the magnetic moment however this is usually not necessary in light nuclei.
+An experimental measurement is needed to verify this calculation.

 ### Task 14: Calculate the Fermi (F) and Gamow-Teller (GT) beta decay of 22O.
 The experimental energy of the lowest 1+ state in 22 F is 1.627 MeV.
 Compare the summed B(F) and B(GT) values to that expected from the sum-rules.
 What fraction of the GT sum-rule is in the transition to the lowest energy 1+ state?